inpla/inpla/README.md

 ### Built-in rules of attributes in the anonymous agents

 There are built-in rules for arithmetic operations between two agents by using `Add`, `Sub`, `Mul`, `Div`, `Mod` agents as addition, subtraction, multiplication, division and modulo, respectively.
-Rules for the `Add` are defined as follows, and the others are also defined the same way:
+Rules for the `Add` are defined so that it can join two attributes on distinct agents safely as follows, and the others are also defined the same way:

 ```
 Add(result, y)><(int x) => _Add(result, x)~y;